 This is where you connect your background to the job requirements you identified during preparation.
 Pick the two or three most important qualifications from the posting and address each one with a specific example from your experience.

 Do not simply restate your resume.
-Instead, add context that the resume cannot provide: why you chose a particular approach, what the challenge was, or how the result impacted the business.
+Instead, add context that the resume cannot provide: why you chose a particular approach, what the challenge looked like before you got involved, or how the result impacted the business beyond your immediate team.

 Structure this as a short paragraph or a set of brief bullet points.
-Either format works, but every claim should be backed by evidence.
-"Managed cross-functional teams" is vague.
-"Led a cross-functional team of eight engineers and designers to deliver a product redesign three weeks ahead of schedule" is specific and verifiable.
+Either format works, but every claim must be backed by evidence.
+Compare these two versions:

 Step 3: Prove Your Impact With Specifics

 Numbers make your cover letter credible.
 Hiring managers read dozens of letters that claim leadership, problem-solving, and attention to detail.
-The candidates who get interviews are the ones who prove it.
+The candidates who land interviews are the ones who prove those claims.

-You do not need to spell out this framework explicitly in your letter.
-Just make sure each accomplishment includes all three elements.
+You do not need to label these elements in your letter.
+Just make sure each accomplishment includes all three.
 For example: "When customer churn hit 18% at Brightline SaaS, I redesigned the onboarding workflow and introduced a 30-day check-in sequence.
 Within two quarters, churn dropped to 11% and annual retention revenue increased by $420K."

 Step 4: Connect to the Company